-i) Progress on Drilling Program
+i) Drilling Program (2020)

 Drill target areas identified at Lofdal for resource development are shown in Figure 3.
-Drilling in Term 1 has focused on extending the mineral resource in Area 4 and confirming the resource potential in Area 2B.
+Drilling in 2020 focused on extending the mineral resource in Area 4 and confirming the resource potential in Area 2B.
 Reconnaissance drilling on the Northern Splay and Dolomite Hill targets did not return significant results for resource development.
 Total drilling completed for the Term 1 program is summarized as follows:

 Area Holes Drilled Meters Drilled

 Area 4 56 10,162

 Area 2B 29 4,400

 Northern Splay 10 1,276

 Dolomite Hill 4 377

-Total Drilling 99 16.215
+Total Drilling 99 16,215

 Figure 3 - Drill target areas at Lofdal for resource development.
-Focus is on Area 4 to double the current resource.
+Focus was on Area 4.
 Area 2B is the first satellite deposit with resource drilling.

-Expansion of Mineral Resource at Area 4
+ii) Expansion of Mineral Resource at Area 4

-Drill results to date in Area 4 have been consistent with expected grades and thickness as predicted from the resource model (Table 3).
+Drill results in Area 4 have been consistent with expected grades and thickness as predicted from the resource model .
 Intercepts confirm that the highest levels of heavy rare earth enrichment occur in the central portion of the deposit together with the highest concentrations of dysprosium.
-A number of significant intercepts have been noted in both the hanging wall ("HW") and foot wall ("FW") to the Main Zone which are expected to contribute to the updated resource estimate.
+A number of significant intercepts have been noted in both the hanging wall ("HW") and foot wall ("FW") to the Main Zone which have contributed to the updated resource estimate (Table 2).
 Drilling at Area 4 has extended the strike length of the mineralized zone from 700 meters to 1,100 meters and to depths of 250-350 vertical meters (Figure 4).